 - Summer youth employment: Each year Roswell Park hires 100 inner city youth for the summer.
 We work with Buffalo City Hall on recruitment, but Roswell Park pays 100% of the young Western New Yorker's paycheck.
 Our summer youth work across campus in labs, clinical spaces, facilities, beautification projects in nearby neighborhoods, and with partner organizations close to their homes.

-- NIH-funded NARCH Grant partnership: 14 Indigenous high school and college students from the Akwesasne tribe of upstate New York participated in educational and experiential learning focused on cancer science through classes and lab activities.
+- NIH-funded NARCH Grant partnership: 14 Indigenous high school and college students from the Akwesasne region of upstate New York participated in educational and experiential learning focused on cancer science through classes and lab activities.

 - Education to employment nursing pipeline: Partnership with Trocaire College to provide a path for underserved and diverse individuals from education to employment with Roswell Park in nursing and radiology professions.